 Will County, IL

-The Illinois Department of Transportation selected Clark Dietz to perform preliminary engineering, environmental analysis, and public involvement to evaluate the need for additional access to interstate highway, I-57, at Stuenkel Road in Will County south of Chicago.
-The purpose of the new interchange was to provide a transportation system improvement to support regional mobility, social and economic demands, and enhance access along I-57 to accommodate forecasted travel demand.
+The Illinois Department of Transportation (IDOT) selected Clark Dietz to perform preliminary engineering, environmental analysis, and public involvement to evaluate the need for additional access to interstate highway, I-57, at Stuenkel Road in Will County – just south of Chicago.
+The purpose of the new interchange was to provide a transportation system improvement that supports regional mobility, social and economic demands, and enhances access along I-57 to accommodate a forecasted travel demand.

 Based on its higher level of service for Stuenkel Road, greater opportunity for economic development, and public support, a hybrid of a traditional diamond interchange with a partial cloverleaf in the southeast quadrant was selected.
 This alternative also rated very favorably in wetland impact, floodplain encroachment, and overall land acquisition.

 Improvements were also evaluated for the intersections of Stuenkel Road at Central Avenue, Stuenkel Road at Ridgeland Avenue, and Stuenkel Road at Harlem Avenue.
 Work included public involvement, field surveys, environmental resource identification, storm water evaluation, traffic counts, traffic analysis, structure inspection, bridge condition report and preliminary design, alignment and intersection design studies, hydraulic analysis, environmental compliance, traffic maintenance, detours, lighting, signing, and cost estimates for the new interchange and adjacent highway improvements.